swillems/ion_networks/README.md

 For Windows users, the recommended approach is to install a Windows subsystem for Linux (WSL) with Ubuntu 18.04 by following [these steps](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 After the WSL has been installed and a user account has been created, close the WSL and download and install [MobaXterm v11.1](https://mobaxterm.mobatek.net/download-home-edition.html) or higher.
 Then, follow the installation steps for Ubuntu 18.04 within the MobaXterm WSL.

 ### Ubuntu 18.04
 This repository requires python to be run within a [conda](https://conda.io/projects/conda/en/latest/index.html) environment.
-If not installed, the following commands will perform a full installation of Anaconda3, followed by the installation of the ion-networks repository by [downloading](https://github.com/swillems/ion_networks/tree/master/install/install.sh) and running the install script:
+If not installed, the following commands will perform a full installation of Anaconda3, followed by the installation of the ion-networks repository by [downloading](https://github.com/swillems/ion_networks/tree/master/install/install.sh) and running the install script at the desired location:

 ```bash
 cd /desired/installation/path/